twitter/joauth/README.markdown

 ## Features

 * Supports OAuth 1.0a and 2.0
+* Uses [thrust](http://github.com/twitter/thrust).[HttpRequest](https://github.com/twitter/thrust/blob/master/thrust-core/src/main/scala/com/twitter/thrust/Request.scala), which can be used to wrap HttpServletRequests or other HTTP Request representations
-* Unpacks HttpServletRequests, extracts and verifies OAuth parameters from headers, GET, and POST
+* Unpacks Requests, extracts and verifies OAuth parameters from headers, GET, and POST
 * Incidentally parses Non-OAuth GET and POST parameters and makes them accessible via a callback
 * Custom callbacks to obtain scheme and path from the request in a non-standard way
 * Configurable timestamp checking